 - How do you measure the ROI of a specific social media campaign?

 - Do you have experience with Google Analytics?

 - What social media monitoring, analytics, and publishing tools do you use?

-- What type of experience did you have at your previous job with analytics, trends, etc., and how did you improve website traffic?
+- What type of experience did you have at your previous job with analytics, trends, etc., and how did you improve website traffic or sales?